ambrwlsn/website/src/blog/accessible-link-text/index.md

 ---
 title: Accessible Link Text
 date: "2020-11-05"
-tags: [html, accessibility, dev-tips]
+tags: [accessibility]
-keywords: [amber wilson,software engineering,web development,coding,links,screen reader]
+keywords: [amber wilson,software engineering,web development,coding,links,screen reader,html,dev-tips]
 ---

 I use a bookmarklet tool called <a href="https://khan.github.io/tota11y/">Tota11y</a>, which gives me a quick overview of my site's accessibility.
 I opened it on my site's homepage and clicked "link text".
 The tool flagged not one, but SIX inaccessible links.
 Woops!